 Table service is provided in the ambient space by the friendly staff and there is an extensive menu providing everything from soups, snacks, lunches to evening meals which are enjoyed by locals, students and visitors.

 Head chef Alex Matheson and his team also prepare homemade baking.
 A scone with jam or cream and a coffee or tea in the outside terrace while you bask in the sunshine, or light drizzle is a fine way to spend an afternoon.
 Each day there is a fresh specials menu which is displayed on the café wall.

-- Soup of the Day, served with our own homemade treacle bread £3.55
+- Soup of the Day, served with croutons and our own homemade bread £3.95

-- Cullen Skink creamy Scottish chowder made from smoke haddock served with homemade bread £5.95
+- Cullen Skink creamy Scottish chowder made from smokes haddock served with homemade bread £6.75

 Cheese, bacon, BBQ sauce, onion rings, pineapple etc available for extra 50p

-- Scottish Haggis, Neeps and Tatties: with a creamy whisky sauce £9.75
+- Traditional or Vegetation Scottish Haggis, Neeps and Tatties: with a creamy whisky and mustard sauce £12.25

 Eating your meal and soaking up the views, at all times of the year, from the café, is a big attraction for customers.
-There is free public Wifi and the café is fully licensed including ales from the Skye Brewery, based in Uig, across the Quiraing road.
+There is free public Wifi and the café is fully licensed including ales from the Uig-based Skye Brewery.

 After your meal why not take the stairs to the gallery above the café and learn more about the history of the site and interesting photographs from the local community.
 The café is a popular attraction for local people and often used for functions such as birthdays, retirement dinners etc. There is a footpath from the café which takes you through Garafad common grazing down to the Staffin Beach where you can search for the famous dinosaur footprints.